 Latest: The cleaners are allowed to continue working safely during restrictions easing period across the UK in domestic and commercial premises.
-The cleaners are exempt from the ‘rule of six’.
 Moving house is allowed and end of tenancy cleaners can continue working following health and safety guidelines.

 The health and wellbeing of our clients and the people who work with us is of the utmost importance.

 We have taken steps to continue delivering service safely following the government announcement.
 Our customers still rely on us to maintain quality cleaning safely in the commercial and domestic environments during this difficult period.

 - Cleaners will stay at home if they feel unwell or are self-isolating following NHS advice

 - Customers are asked to postpone their cleaning session if they are unwell or self-isolating by contacting our Customer Services.

 - Customers may consider booking our deep cleaning or antiviral sanitisation service and let us know of suspected or confirmed case of coronavirus so that our deep cleaning experts can carry a thorough clean.

 Advice given to our cleaning staff